jmfrancklab/pyspecdata/README.rst

 If you are at an academic institution, we highly recommend asking your IT department for a protocol for connecting rclone to your cloud storage of choice.

+As of Nov 0.9.45 (Nov 2025), the GUI presents all the rclone remotes in columns right next to your experiment types.
+Just pick an rclone remote from the drop-down and then give the directory on the remote in the text entry box to the right.

+But, to explain how this works in the config file:
+Inside the ``RcloneRemote`` section of your config, each key/variable points to a properly configured remote that was set up with `rclone <https://rclone.org/>`_-- e.g., ``jmf_teams`` here is a properly configured  remote that shows up in response to the shell command ``rclone config``.
+*Note:* as you require datasets from other folders you will need to make new folders locally to match for Rclone.
+You will receive error messages that guide you to do this, and you should follow them.
+For example, if you required a dataset from ``exp_data/francklab_esr/alex`` you will need to go into your local ``exp_data`` folder and add a new folder called ``francklab_esr/alex``

 Notes on compilation of compiled extensions
 ===========================================